ankit0tech/uoh-connect/README.md

 I used mptt to create hierarchical comment structure.

 Only admin can create or delete Departments.
-I have not created views to create, edit and delete Department.
+I purposly did not created views to create, edit and delete Department.